tomaki19/git-multi-repo/README.md

       "dir-1": "https://my-git-repo-1"
     }

-The repo dictionary file can also created or updated automatically with the `git multi-repo --update` parameter.
+## Checking Repositories

-With the `git multi-repo --file <file>` parameter a other repo dictionary file can be specified for issued command.
+With the `git multi-repo --check` option the repo dictionary file can be checked against the local repositories.<br>Missing repositories are reported as warnings.

 ## Omitting Repositories
-With the `git multi-repo --omit <repository-list>` parameter a list of repsitories can be omitted.<br>The `<repository-list>` needs to be comma separated (e.g. repo0,repo1).
+With the `git multi-repo --omit <repository-list>` option a list of repositories can be omitted.<br>The `<repository-list>` needs to be comma separated (e.g. repo0,repo1).

 ## Clone Repositories
 The git clone command is captured by `git-multi-repo` and used to clone all repositories specified in the repo dictionary file (`.git-multi-repo`).